Edmonton Public Library: Partnerships

 The Edmonton Public Library maintains partnerships with the University of Alberta, Edmonton Public Schools, Edmonton Catholic Schools, the Centre for Family Literacy, the Arts District, and the Edmonton Transit Service.
-Each branch is assigned a regional list of public and Catholic schools for which is provides many services.
+Each branch is assigned a regional list of public and Catholic schools for which are provided many services.
 EPL also works with community groups such as the Mennonite Centre for Newcomers, Multicultural Health Brokers and a variety of literacy-based organizations.

 EPL is a member of "The Alberta Library" (TAL), a province-wide system that allows access to material from every member library in Alberta.
 EPL is also a member of the Metro Edmonton Foundation of Libraries.